Alicante Bouschet: Wine regions

 In France, the grape was historically a blending partner with Aramon but in recent times has been made more into its own varietal.
 However, planting of new vines has steadily declined.
 In some areas of France the grape is now extinct.
 According to international wine guru and Master of Wine, Jancis Robinson, Alicante Bouschet is thought to have found its true home in Portugal's Alentejo where it was first planted at Herdade do Mouchão in the late 1800s.
 Widely planted across the Alentejo wine region today (having grown exponentially in popularity from the late 1990s) it is frequently expensive, surpassing the quality and personality of other noble varieties.
 These top-end wines are prized for their 'size', dense colour and phenolic content.
 In Chile the grape is blended with Cabernet Sauvignon and to make concentrated varietal wines.
 In California the grape was popular among home winemakers during Prohibition and still grown today in Napa, Sonoma, Madera, and Calaveras counties.
-Other areas with notable Alicante Bouschet plantings include Algeria, Israel and parts of central and southern Italy.
+Other areas with notable Alicante Bouschet plantings include Algeria, Palestine and parts of central and southern Italy.

 In Spain Alicante Bouschet is called garnacha tintorera or negral and it is the fifth most planted red grape variety in with 22,572 ha (55,776 acres) grown in 2015.